IITGuwahati-AI/Learning-Content/Phase 3/week 1/README.md

-# To-Do before next meeting:
+# Tasks for week 1:
 1. Create [Github](https://github.com)
 2. Create a pull request to add yourself in the member list of phase 3-2019.
 3. Install [Anaconda](https://www.anaconda.com/download/)